 Vegan Burg is the place to go if you want a good burger.
 As the name suggests, everything is vegan.
 The food, from burgers to sides, are well made and they are not too expensive.

-My favorite is the creamy mushroom burger with its crispy patty and creamy mushroom sauce.
+My favourite is the creamy mushroom burger with its crispy patty and creamy mushroom sauce.
 The hawaiian teriyaki and char-grilled satay are also great.
 For sides, definitely try the mushroom pop, which is halved juicy mushroom with a crispy shell.

 Loving Hut in Singapore serves some traditional Asian dishes.
 Out of the dishes I ordered, I especially love the 5 spice roll which comes with a sweet dip that goes very well with the crispy snack.
 The banana leaf nasi campur is a traditional Indonesian dish with rice, meat, pickles, scrambled tofu egg, and more.
 The taste is good, but not as good as the presentation.